 - Another episode had Tuvok tell a prisoner about the completely intolerable conditions of an alien prison.
 He was lying his ass off.

 - Star Trek: Deep Space Nine episode had an interesting example.
-O'brien was thrown into a simulated prison cell for what he thought was twenty years.
-While O'brien was never "physically" harmed, the treatment inside the simulation was between "horrific" and "execution would of been kinder".
+O'Brien was thrown into a simulated prison cell for what he thought was twenty years.
+While O'Brien was never "physically" harmed, the treatment inside the simulation was between "horrific" and "execution would've been kinder".
 The floor was sand, the rations were handed out irregularly, a painful laser cleans the room, O'Brien was beaten by the guard, and by one throw away line we know there wasn't any "bathrooms facilities".
 It was no wonder the man was barely clinging to sanity.

 - The top-secret UNIT prison that Toshiko was thrown into for life in her origin-story flashback in Torchwood.